| Use

 should investigate for development as non-lethal

+weapons.
 Neither the U.S. nor Britain have criticised Russia for using the gas that killed more than 100 of the 800-plus hostages being held in a Moscow theatre by Chechen

 terrorists.
 U.S. military research into "calmative" agents is on hold because of worries such weapons would